Clashes erupt in Myanmar between pro-military and anti-coup protesters

 Japan is finalising plans to halt new development aid to Myanmar, the Asahi Shimbun daily reported on Thursday, as Western allies impose sanctions and threaten further action over the Southeast nation's military coup.

-Citing multiple government sources, the newspaper said the Japanese government would refrain from calling the suspension of Official Development Assistance (ODA) a "sanction", and would try to persuade the military jun ta to reach a democratic solution through dialogue.
+Citing multiple government sources, the newspaper said the Japanese government would refrain from calling the suspension of Official Development Assistance) a "sanction", and would try to persuade the military jun ta to reach a democratic solution through dialogue.

 Asked about the report, Chief Cabinet Secretary Katsunobu Kato said "there was no truth to the report," but left open the possibility of a change in policy.